 Companies see a long list of freelancers and don’t know who to pick and which criteria to use.

 There are just too many options out there.
 Brands are forced to contact 40-50 people that seem qualified only to find out the most basic info about them - which industries they have experience with, how many years they have worked in each industry, and what their results were like.

 There is no systematic way to see the actual data from the marketing campaigns that these candidates managed.
 So brands have no way of vetting these candidates based on past performance.

 3. Hard to monitor progress

 On the other hand, once a company hires a freelancer, they need tools to keep track of their performance, and someone to interpret the data for them.
-Traditionally, this has been the job of a marketing manager who managed a team of freelancers, but it can all be done by an advanced platform.
+Traditionally, this has been the job of a marketing manager who managed a team of freelancers, but the truth is, it can all be done by an advanced platform.

 4. Hard to replicate for other positions

 Once a brand sees success with one marketing channel they may want to expand into another channel.
 The first freelancer that worked with them may not have the expertise and the brand has to start the hiring process from scratch.

 Companies need a platform that can help them with the entire hiring process - not only finding a freelancer but also - vetting them, communicating with them, automating payments, onboarding, monitoring, reporting, and analyzing their results.